-Apple’s new hackable devices will make devices more secure for everyone
+Apple’s new hackable phones will make devices more secure for everyone

 One of the reasons we exclusively use devices from Apple, Google, and BlackBerry is the intense scrutiny they get from—well—everyone.
-Beyond hackers, professional security researchers poke, prod, test, and exploit the devices all the time.
-Granted, exploiting devices can be bad, if researchers don’t tell anyone, but most security researchers discreetly report their findings to device manufacturers.
+Professional security researchers and hackers poke, prod, test, and exploit the devices all the time.
+Granted, exploiting devices can be bad if researchers don’t tell anyone, but most security researchers discreetly report their findings to device manufacturers.
 Manufacturers then have time to explore the exploit themselves and patch it.

 Until recently the only way for security researchers could analyze Apple devices was to buy a stock device and work on it.
 While this is good to test for exploits in the wild, having a special research device with many of the internal workings unlocked, is immensely better.
 A year ago Apple announced it was developing a program to give special, hackable phones to researchers, and this week they announced they are ready to roll it out to the public.

 Apple is opening its security research device program to analysts with an established track record of finding iOS bugs, as well as those with expertise in other platforms who want to start on iOS.
 The company will loan the devices for a year with the possibility to renew, and participants will also gain access to new security forums focused on the devices.
 If researchers “find, test, validate, verify, or confirm” a vulnerability using one of the special iPhones, they must report it to Apple—and any relevant third parties—under the terms of the loan agreement.